Funding to Help Hawaii Businesses

 Overview

-Sponsorship Application Process
+2) Complete Sponsorship Application form

 Read the required RFP first, then apply online.
 Applications should be submitted well in advance of the event.